 - Pellon, Warley, Wainstalls and Mount Tabor area

 - Todmorden, Hebden Bridge and Mytholmroyd

-Find an article about…advice Afternoon Alzheimer's Art Asian women board games book group business cafe carers Christmas cinema classes coffee morning community computers consultation course Craft Dancing day trip dementia disability domestic abuse environment evening event exercise film food funding Fundraising gardening gentle exercise GupShup halifax health healthy eating housing Information job keep fit knitting Kurling local history meeting mental health morning music outdoors photography reading group running saving money services sewing singing social sport stroke support table tennis Tai Chi theatre therapies training transport volunteering walking warmth watercolour painting Wii women work zumba
+Find an article about…advice Afternoon Alzheimer's Art Asian women board games book group business cafe carers Christmas cinema classes coffee morning community computers consultation course Craft Dancing day trip dementia disability domestic abuse environment evening event exercise film food Fundraising gardening gentle exercise GupShup halifax health healthy eating housing Information job keep fit knitting Kurling local history meeting mental health morning music outdoors photography reading group running safeguarding saving money services sewing singing social sport stroke support table tennis Tai Chi theatre therapies training transport volunteering walking warmth watercolour painting Wii women work zumba